Many of Guatemala’s refugees produced by its long civil war are still stateless today.

 The war lasted between 1954 and 1996 and inflicted significant harm, particularly on indigenous Mayans.
 The conflict prompted 200,000 Guatemalans to flee to Mexico, where up to 43,000 refugees established settlement camps.
 For more than a decade I have conducted research in La Gloria, Mexico, the largest of these settlements, near the border of Guatemala.

-Currently, due to strict naturalization laws, more than 27,000 Guatemalans throughout Mexico remain stateless.
+Currently, due to strict naturalization laws, up to 27,000 Guatemalans throughout Mexico are estimated to still be stateless.
 In turn, many Guatemalan refugees have migrated to the U.S., only to face similarly draconian policies.

 In 2007, I began a photo-documentary project with my brother Manuel Gil, a professional photographer.
 Our aim was to learn about the challenges these people face as stateless refugees for more than 30 years, and the impact immigration policies have on their families.
 Here’s what we found.

 Stateless in Mexico

 In 2014, Gaspar Felix Juan, a community leader from La Gloria, requested my help to obtain legal status for several stateless Guatemalans in Mexico.
 The formal end of a legalization program (1995-2005) in Mexico for refugees who fled Guatemala’s civil war left many without legal status.
 All of them lived in former refugee settlement communities throughout the southern state of Chiapas.
 In collaboration with Mexican attorney Julia Torres, we filed a grievance to the Mexican government regarding the prolonged delay in processing naturalization claims.
 We also requested the legalization of 26 petitioners.